ENCOURAGING TALENT

 Please contact us at admin@jerseyeisteddfod.org if you have any queries, comments or suggestions

-The Festival of Creative Arts – which covers Arts & Crafts, Floral Art, Handwriting & Calligraphy, Needlework & Textile Art and Photography – is held each Spring at the Royal Jersey Agricultural and Horticultural Society Headquarters at Trinity
+This Festival is held each Spring at the Royal Jersey Agricultural & Horticultural Society Headquarters at Trinity